R-Bowes/TradeStone/README.md

    - Or create `firebase-config.js` in the project root based on `firebase-config.example.js` and include it before `firebase-init.js` in your HTML.
    - After copying, edit `firebase-config.js` and replace every `<PLACEHOLDER>` with the actual values from your Firebase project.
    - When any values are missing, `firebase-init.js` now throws an error listing the fields that still need configuration.
+   - The same error text is also inserted at the top of the page so you immediately know setup isn't complete.
 3. Serve the static files using any web server (for example `npx serve .`) or open the HTML files directly in the browser.

 ## Firebase App Check